-Just connect your iPhone to your computer and find the entry under “Portable devices” in Windows Explorer with the name of your iPhone.
+To use the feature, just connect your iPhone to your computer and run Windows Explorer.
+Then find your iPhone entry under “Portable devices”.
 Next, open the “DCIM” folder and just drag and drop your photos to your PC.

 Note: You’ll get your photos in a chaotic sequence, incorrectly rotated, and without any folder structure.
 So a lot of work is still ahead.

 With Dropbox, you can transfer your pictures from iPhone to PC via LAN.

 To do this, install the Dropbox app on your iPhone, start it, and tap the plus symbol at the bottom of the screen > Upload Photos.
 Choose individual photos or select them by moments and add them to your Dropbox.